Front selection in reaction-diffusion systems via diffusive normal forms: Examples and discussion

 One then sees the tumor invasion paradox for $0 < \alpha < 1$: in this regime, increasing $\alpha$ increases the invasion speed.
 The analysis of \cite{Tumor2} does not, however, extend to the case $\eps \neq 0$.
 The authors there view the reduction to \eqref{e: tumor kpp} as a slow manifold reduction, but since there is not a well-developed geometric singular perturbation theory for partial differential equations, it is not clear how to track a slow manifold for $\eps \neq 0 $ in this setting.

-On the other hand, Theorem \ref{t: main} reduces predicting invasion speeds from an infinite-dimensional PDE problem to finite dimensional ODEs capturing existence and spectral stability of invasion fronts, for which there is a well-developed geometric singular perturbation theory \cite{Fenichel}.
-In fact, the system \eqref{e: tumor 1}-\eqref{e: tumor 2} closely resembles the singularly perturbed system \eqref{e: transcritical scaled 1}-\eqref{e: transcritical scaled 2} we studied in our analysis of invasion dynamics near a transcritical bifurcation.
-We expect that the methods of Section \ref{s: transcritical} could then be used to verify Hypotheses \ref{hyp: dispersion reln}-\ref{hyp: point spectrum} for the model \eqref{e: tumor 1}-\eqref{e: tumor 2}, establishing propagation with a speed $c_*(\alpha) = c_*^\mathrm{kpp}(\alpha) + \mathrm{O}(\sqrt{\eps})$.
-This would rigorously verify the tumor invasion paradox in the more physically relevant regime $\eps > 0$.
+On the other hand, Theorem \ref{t: main} reduces predicting invasion speeds from an infinite-dimensional PDE problem to finite dimensional ODEs capturing existence and spectral stability of invasion fronts, for which there is a well-developed geometric singular perturbation theory \cite{Fenichel}. {Using this approach, one can prove that for fixed $0 < \alpha < 1$ or $\alpha > 1$, \eqref{e: tumor 2} satisfies Hypotheses \ref{hyp: dispersion reln} through \ref{hyp: point spectrum} for $\eps$ sufficiently small, and thereby rigorously describe this tumor growth process for $\eps \neq 0$ \cite{AveryTumor}.}